Gio Benitez: Personal life

-Benitez and Tommy DiDario became engaged on September 17, 2015, in Paris.
+Benitez is openly gay; he became engaged to his partner Tommy DiDario on September 17, 2015, in Paris.
 They married in a Miami ceremony on April 16, 2016.
 DiDario is a fitness trainer and Instagram influencer who has also appeared on television shows, including Rachael Ray.

+On November 8, 2025, Benitez participated in the rites of reception into the Roman Catholic Church.